 But Sebastian’s Poet was the one novel I was SURE of…even in its rough finished draft at the end of that 48hr weekend, I knew.
 And here’s where it sounds like I am bragging, but I assure you I am not.
 It’s more the essence of the story and the feelings I had while writing it that make me feel like this about it…not the finished product itself.

-SP will be available on KOBO in the next day or so.
 I hope you give it a go.
-In the meantime, here is the cover blurb:
+Here’s the cover blurb:

 Sebastian Nelson is a boy in search of a family.
 Abandoned by his mother, Sebastian is left with a broken father who doesn’t even seem present when he does show up.
 Forced to be the main caregiver of his younger brother, Renee, and lost in a sea of indifference, Sebastian only wants to experience the love a real, stable family could afford him.